-Qwa1 - Sand and Gravel Shallow to Till (Unnamed erosion surface sediment)

-One to three meters of yellowish brown to pale brown, massive to weakly stratified, noncalcareous, medium to coarse, poorly sorted pebbly to cobbly sand with intercalated gravel and loam.
+Qwa1 - Sand and Gravel Shallow to Till (Unnamed erosion surface sediment) Generally one to three meters (3 to 10 feet) of yellowish brown to pale brown, massive to weakly stratified, noncalcareous, medium to coarse, poorly sorted pebbly to cobbly sand with intercalated gravel and loam.
 Overlies massive, fractured, firm, loamy glacial till of the Wolf Creek or Alburnett formations.
 Deposits in this mapping unit are derived primarily from erosion of glacial till in the adjacent drainage basin.
 Seasonally high water table may occur in this map unit.
 Moderate flood potential.

-Qwa2 - Loamy and Sandy Sediment Shallow to Glacial Till (Unnamed erosion surface sediment)

-One to three meters of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
+Qwa2 - Loamy and Sandy Sediment Shallow to Glacial Till (Unnamed erosion surface sediment) Generally one to six meters (3 to 19 feet) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
 Map unit includes some areas mantled with less than two meters of Peoria Silt (loess).
 Overlies massive, fractured, firm glacial till of the Wolf Creek and Alburnett formations.
 Seasonally high water table may occur in this map unit.